padloc/padloc/packages/core/design-overview.md

 ### Account

-The account object represents a user within padlock.
+The account object represents a user within padloc.
 In addition to basic information like email address and name, it holds a RSA key pair used for securely sharing secrets (see [`SharedContainer`](#sharedcontainer)).
 The private key is encrypted at rest using the [`PBES2` scheme](#pbes2container)